Altova XMLSpy 2025 Enterprise Edition

 500 Internal Server Error: A generic error message; sent when no more specific message is available.

-See: A complete list of HTTP status codes.
+See: A complete list of HTTP codes.

 The Accept Header

 The Accept header of the request specifies the content type to accept in the response.
 For example, see the difference between the responses when Accept=image (first screenshot below) and when Accept=image/png (second screenshot below).
-In the first case, since it is not specified what image format should be sent in the response, an error status code and a JSON message containing more information is sent.
+In the first case, since it is not specified what image format should be sent in the response, an error code and a JSON message containing more information is sent.

 Click to expand/collapse